 Currently, there is a troubling lack of safeguards preventing a competitor or ex-employee from publishing a negative review while masquerading as a disgruntled customer, falsely recounting some horrific marketplace interaction which never occurred.
 Moreover, there are no effective measures preventing such people from registering 10 separate accounts and publishing 10 separate reviews, deceptively pretending to be 10 separate dissatisfied customers.

 While most websites have terms of service in place which prohibit defamatory (false) statements, none of them actively enforce those rules.
 Simply put, the websites do not want to play referee on what is true and what is false.
-Instead, you will likely be directed to obtain a court order against the author if you want the website to remove what you believe to be a defamatory review.
+Instead, you will likely be directed to obtain a court order to remove content against the author if you want the website to remove what you believe to be a defamatory review.

 For any review which includes false commentary, there is at least a general framework guiding the legal implications which arise from that review.
 In those situations, courts have typically applied traditional defamation law principles.